jafarilab/ocrRBBR/README.md

 peak_ids <- linked_peaks_gene$peak_id

 # -------------------------------
-# 2. Extract peak GRanges and filter by conservation + pvalue
+# This step removes ATAC-seq peaks with low signal intensities (based on p-values) or peaks not conserved across the mammalian genome.
-This step removes ATAC-seq peaks with low signal intensities (based on p-values) or peaks not conserved across the mammalian genome.
-This step helps reduce potential false positive predictions by ocrRBBR and can be omitted if desired.
+# This step helps reduce potential false positive predictions by ocrRBBR and can be omitted if desired.
 # -------------------------------
 peaks_gr_tmp <- peaks_gr[peaks_gr$peakID %in% peak_ids]